Kenneth W. Rendell: The International Museum of World War II

 In 2009 Rendell showcased his World War II document collection with the first of two books, World War II: Saving the Reality.
 In her foreword Doris Kearns Goodwin wrote: "Through this unparalleled collection of original letters and artifacts, we follow the story of the war, not as historians after the fact, but by the side of the leaders and the people who lived and died during those dramatic years."
 In his foreword to 2013's Politics, War and Personality: Fifty Iconic World War II Documents That Changed the World, John S.D.
 Eisenhower wrote: "Virtual reality dominates our lives.
 This museum is doubly refreshing … authenticity is not only the norm, it is demanded … every item is authentic, original and real."
 The museum was regularly acknowledged for its original approach and world-class content.
-In 2014 The New York Times reviewed an exhibit drawn from its collections, The Power of Words & Images in a World at War.
-Nowadays, it stated, "it is the ephemera that ends up reviving the past, jolting us into more vivid understanding.
-And much of what we see in this exhibition does just that.
-Objects of everyday life during World War II—the posters, the signs, the letters—land on contemporary senses like sparks still smoldering."
-The Times concluded that the exhibit "manages to give a powerful compact survey, while suggesting how much of that epochal conflict yet remains beyond easy understanding."

-On April 12, 2016, "The Power of Anti-Semitism: The March to the Holocaust, 1919-1939," an exhibition developed by Rendell from the museum's collections, debuted at the New York Historical Society and ran through July 31.
-An 80-page companion book of the same name, written by Rendell and Samantha Heywood, was published simultaneously.
-The Wall Street Journal described the exhibit as "powerful," while the director of the New York Historical Society deemed it "a new—and path-breaking—understanding of the trajectory of anti-Semitism in Europe."
+On April 12, 2016, The Power of Anti-Semitism: The March to the Holocaust, 1919-1939, an exhibition developed by Rendell from the museum's collections, debuted at the New-York Historical Society and ran through July 31.
+An 80-page companion book of the same name, written by Rendell, was published simultaneously.
+The Wall Street Journal described the exhibit as "powerful," while the director of the New-York Historical Society deemed it "a new—and path-breaking—understanding of the trajectory of anti-Semitism in Europe."